 Art is my conduit for understanding how I relate to our world and by creating objects and installations, my hopeful intention is to provoke the audience into rethinking about how they relate to the world.
 Memory, connection and community are recent threads that have been appearing in my creative practice.

-I graduated from the University of WI-Green Bay in 2002 with a degree in Art & Museum & Gallery Studies.
-For the last 10 years, I have been living and working in Chicago and was artist in residence with the Chicago Art Department from 2010-12 and at Grace Church Logan Square, Chicago (Winter 2014) and The Ketchikan Arts & Humanities Council, Alaska (Spring 2018).
+I graduated from the University of WI-Green Bay in 2002 with a degree in Art & Museum/Gallery Studies.
+For the last 13 years, I have been living and working in Chicago and held artist in residencies with the Chicago Art Department (2010-12), Grace Church Logan Square, Chicago (Winter 2014) and The Ketchikan Arts & Humanities Council, Alaska (Spring 2018).
 Currently, I'm a resident with CORE Residency Program at the Chicago Art Department (Fall 2018/Winter 2019).